Category: Uncategorized

 • Caen France Bouillon

-Caen France – Bouillon Saint Martin Date of Visit – October 2025 Here is my experience in Caen, Normandy I was refused entry at a restaurant I researched.
-I mention this as a preface to what happened next.
+Caen France – Bouillon Saint Martin Date of Visit – October 2025 Here is my experience in Caen, Normandy I WAS REFUSED ENTRY at the French Bouillon restaurant I researched.
+This is to preface to what happened next.
 I hot-footed it there, knowing that the opening hours were all over the shop.
-I found another,…
+Bouillon restaurants are…

 • OUISTREHAM France – Ft.
 Funny Fish